lux4rd0/sense-collector/README.md

 <center><img src="https://labs.lux4rd0.com/wp-content/uploads/2021/07/sense_collector_header.png"></center>

-**Sense Collector** is a set of scripts deployed with Docker that provide a way of collecting data from the [Sense](https://sense.com/) energy monitoring system.
+**Sense Collector** is a set of scripts deployed with Docker that collect data from the [Sense](https://sense.com/) energy monitoring system.
 Once deployed, this collection of Grafana dashboards will help you start visualizing that data.
-If you're just getting started with Grafana, InfluxDB, and Sense - you may want to check out my [Sense Dashboards AIO](https://github.com/lux4rd0/sense-dashboards-aio) (All In One) project.
-(Still being updated...
-It currently uses the older V1 of my collector...)
+If you're just getting started with Grafana, InfluxDB, and Sense.

 A live set of dashboards using this Collector [are available](https://labs.lux4rd0.com/sense-collector/) for you to try out.